-- Immunizations are preventative routine health services, and are generally not considered 'medical treatments' unless they are administered for immunoprophylaxis purposes. - Documented formal immunization records are the only acceptable format to assess a student's immunization history and current immunization status. - Client immunizations recorded in applications such as Immunize.ca are not considered documented formal immunization records. - Immunization consent grants are valid for the period needed to give all required doses of the vaccines consented to (until revoked or age-related limitations are met). - Grade 1, 6, and 8 students are to receive a dose of all vaccines that they are eligible for at the first visit (e.g., HB, HPV-9, Men-C-ACYW-135 in Grade 6; Tdap in Grade 8) unless extenuating circumstances apply, which must be documented appropriately in the client's immunization record as per SIM, Chapter 4 Appendix 4.2 Where do I document?.
+- Immunizations are preventative routine health services and are generally not considered 'medical treatments' unless they are administered for immunoprophylaxis purposes. - Documented formal immunization records are the only acceptable format to assess a student's immunization history and current immunization status.

+- Client immunizations recorded in applications such as Immunize.ca are not considered documented formal immunization records. - Immunization consent grants are valid for the period needed to give all required doses of the vaccines consented to (until revoked or age-related limitations are met). - Grade 1, 6, and 8 students are to receive a dose of all vaccines that they are eligible for at the first visit unless extenuating circumstances apply, which must be documented appropriately in the client's immunization record as per SIM, Chapter 4 Appendix 4.2 Where do I document?.